-Homer is widely acknowledged to have the best arts scene and the best restaurants of any small town in Alaska.
+Homer is widely acknowledged to have the best arts scene of any small town in Alaska and great restaurants.
 Many of these businesses are located on Pioneer Avenue in the heart of the City, where an abundance of peonies grace both gardens and public murals.
 Others are located in historic "Old Town" on the shores of Bishop's Beach.

 Homer prides itself on being an ambitious, forward-thinking community that embraces responsible economic development.
-Major goals for the next decade include expanding Homer's port facilities to support the region's growing maritime industries and developing thirty acres in the heart of Homer as a new and vibrant Town Center.
+Major goals for the next decade include expanding Homer's port facilities to support the region's growing maritime industries.